 Bristly Greenbriar, Hag Briar, Sarsaparilla Plant, Bamboo Vine, Catbriar

-Smilax tamnoides L. is the correct and accepted scientific name for this species of Smilax.
+Smilax tamnoides L. is the accepted scientific name for this species of Smilax.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The above distribution map for Smilax tamnoides is from Plants of the World Online.
 The map on the USDA Plants Database for the United States and Canada is the same.
-The species could have a broader range than what the maps show.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.